An introduction to Reshetnyak's theory of subharmonic distances: Other results

-Heuristically, the other direction goes at follows.
+Then the curvature measure of $\rho_\lambda$ is non-positive. \end{theorem} \end{theo} Heuristically, the other direction goes at follows.
 Let us consider a subharmonic distance $\rho_\lambda$ in a plane domain.
 Let us suppose that its curvature measure is non-positive.
 In other words, let us suppose that $-\ln \lambda$ is subharmonic.\footnote{Functions such that their logarithm is subharmonic are called \emph{PL} , see e.g., \cite{rado,B-rado}.} Suppose that there is a harmonic function $h$ over $M$ such that $-\ln \lambda=h$ over $C_r(z_0)$ (see e.g. \cite[Exercise 4.5.2]{ransford}).
 Then $-\ln \lambda \leq h$ over $Q_r(z_0)$ (see Remark~\ref{rem:harmonic majorant}).
-Let us denote $\lambda_0=e^{h}$.
+Let us denote $\lambda_0=\E^{h}$.
 Then

-where the first $\geq$ is the isoperimetric inequality in the Euclidean plane, as $\lambda_0 |dz|^2$ is a flat metric, and the last equality is Theorem~\ref{thm:formule aire}.
+where the first $\geq$ is the isoperimetric inequality in the Euclidean plane, as $\lambda_0 |\D z|^2$ is a flat metric, and the last equality is Theorem~\ref{thm:formule aire}.
 This is a classical observation, see \cite{ivan}, \cite{lytchak-wenger} for more references.

 There is another classical notion of metric spaces with non-positive curvature, which are locally compact intrinsic metric spaces, such that the upper-angle at the vertex of any triangle in a given neighborhood is not larger that the angle at the corresponding vertex of a comparison triangle \cite{bbi}, \cite{BH}, \cite{alexander-kapovich-petrunin}.
 To avoid confusion, for this latter class of metric space, we will speak about \emph{non-positive curvature in the sense of Alexandrov} .
-It follows from the definition that such a distance, say on a plane domain, is a distance of bounded integral curvature, and that the curvature measure is then non-positive.
-It is tempting to say that a subharmonic distance with non-positive curvature is a distance with non-positive curvature in the sense of Alexandrov using First Comparison Theorem~\ref{thm:first comparaison theorem}.
-But in this result, the fact that the triangle is supposed to bound a domain homeomorphic to a disc cannot be omitted, as the example of a flat cylinder shows, see \cite[p.
-140]{R93}.
+It follows from the definition that such a distance, say on a plane domain, is a distance of bounded curvature, and that the curvature measure is then non-positive.

 A theorem of Alexandrov \cite{alex58} says that an isoperimetric inequality holds in metric spaces with non-positive curvature in the sense of Alexandrov (see \cite{BH} for a proof).
 It may also follows from the \emph{Reshetnyak Majorization Theorem}, which is, loosely speaking, an enhancement of the Contraction Onto a Cone Theorem~\ref{thm contraction} for metrics spaces with upper curvature bound.
 See \cite{resh68}, \cite{alexandrov-book} for a proof.
 It is stated (for the case of bounded specific curvature, see below) as Theorem~13 in \cite{Res1959}.
 However, it was then proved in \cite{lytchak-wenger} that, loosely speaking, isoperimetric inequality (which has to be defined in this general case) characterizes metric spaces with non-positive curvature in the sense of Alexandrov.